On Air Now

-As we mark Galentine's Day, we asked the women of Classic FM – working both on air and behind the scenes – to each pick one woman in the world of classical music who has inspired them.
+As we mark Galentine's Day, we asked the women of Classic FM to each pick one woman in the world of classical music who has inspired them.
 Here’s what they said…

 Our Classic FM Requests presenter is inspired by the brilliant pianist Angela Hewitt.

 Well, lots of inspirational women.
-Margherita, who presents Smooth Classics, couldn’t pick just one – so she’s come up with a list, including Marin Alsop, Alison Balsom and Nicola Benedetti.
+Margherita, who presents Smooth Classics, couldn’t pick just one – so she’s come up with a list, including Marin Alsop, Alison Balsom, Mirga Gražinytė-Tyla and Nicola Benedetti.

-That’s me!
-I work on the digital side of Classic FM (creating quizzes, filming classical music superstars and coming up with hilarious Schoenberg puns).
-And I want to shine a spotlight on the divine music by Hildegard of Bingen, who lived from 1098 to 1179.
+Elizabeth works on the digital side of Classic FM (creating quizzes, filming classical music superstars and coming up with hilarious Schoenberg puns).
+She wants to shine a spotlight on the divine music by Hildegard of Bingen, who lived from 1098 to 1179.

-Our Full Works Concert presenter – and the voice of More Music Breakfast on Saturdays and Sundays – is inspired by the great virtuoso pianist and composer, Clara Schumann.
+Our Full Works Concert presenter – and the voice of early mornings Saturdays and Sundays – is inspired by the great virtuoso pianist and composer, Clara Schumann.
 Isn't it time we heard more of her music in the concert hall, asks Jane…